scottdorman/scottdorman.github.io/_posts/2008/2008-07-19-pdc-for-novices-2008-edition.md

 # Session Types

-This year PDC is offering a slightly different mix of session types with what they are calling “UnSessions”.
-The bottom line is that UnSessions are everything that isn’t an official breakout session.
-If you’re still a bit confused, keep reading to see the differences.
-There may be some other session types once the schedule has been finalized, and if so, I’ll update this post with the new information.
+This year PDC is offering a slightly different mix of session types with what they are calling "UnSessions".
+The bottom line is that UnSessions are everything that isn't an official breakout session.
+If you're still a bit confused, keep reading to see the differences.
+There may be some other session types once the schedule has been finalized, and if so, I'll update this post with the new information.

 ### Breakout Session